Management MSc – 2022 entry

-Our 15-month MSc Management course enables you to spend studying abroad.
+Our 15-month MSc Management course enables you to spend time studying abroad.

 If you choose and secure a place at a partner university, you’ll complete two semesters (nine months) of study at Surrey and spend a semester studying abroad.
 This means you will complete your course in 15 months studying full-time.
 You will not be writing a dissertation.